MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-split.md

 ---
 title: Sort and SortByColumns functions in Power Apps
-description: Reference information including syntax and examples for the Sort and SortByColumns functions in Power Apps.
+description: Reference information including syntax and examples for the Split function in Power Apps.
 author: gregli-msft
 manager: kvivek
 ms.service: powerapps